youngboy/engine-docs/source/query-batching.md

 }
 ```

-Add this setting and you're good to go!
+Add this setting, and you're good to go!

 If you have questions, we're always available in the public [Apollo Slack #engine channel](https://www.apollographql.com/#slack).